Worth tha Weight

-Worth tha Weight is the debut solo studio album by American rapper Shawnna.
+Worth tha Weight is the debut solo studio album by American rapper and singer Shawnna.
 Originally scheduled to be released in 2002, it was then delayed to Fall 2003.
-The album was ultimately released on September 28, 2004 by Def Jam Recordings and Disturbing tha Peace.
+The album was ultimately released on September 28, 2004, by Def Jam Recordings and Disturbing tha Peace.
 Production was handled by several record producers, including B-Crucial, Just Blaze, Kanye West, Bangladesh, DJ Nasty & LVM, and Shawnna's brother Michael Antonio "Icedrake" Guy.
 It features guest appearances from Ludacris, Jermaine Dupri, Kardinal Offishall, Katt Williams, Missy Elliott, Noreaga, Rich Nice and Twista.
-The album peaked at number 22 on the Billboard 200 and, to date, has sold 380,000 copies to date in the U.S.
+The album peaked at number 22 on the Billboard 200 and, to date, has sold 136,000 copies to date in the U.S.

 It was supported by two singles: Timbaland-produced "Shake Dat Shit" and Trackboyz-produced "Weight a Minute".
 The album contains three remixed tracks: "Posted" from DTP's 2002 compilation album Golden Grain, "Block Reincarnated" from the 2003 soundtrack album for John Singleton's action movie 2 Fast 2 Furious, and "Dude" from Beenie Man's 2004 album Back to Basics.
 The song "Let's Go" was featured on the 2004 video game Def Jam: Fight for NY, in which Shawnna also appeared as playable character.